 Short-Term Rental Ordinance

-We have been told the County is using bogus "complaint calls" and using "inspection fees" to charge operators.
+We have been told the County is using bogus "complaint calls" and using "inspection fees" to charge operators thousands of dollars in fines.
 The County's Code Enforcement officers use the same script when they arrive to the property, falsely claiming a nuisance call was made on the property, then try to get guests to reveal booking information, which the County's Code Enforcement officers uses to issue fines on property owners.

 At the end of the 6-month pre-application period and sometime after March 13, 2023, qualified applicants will be entered into a lottery to determine who, out of all the applicants regardless of who applied first or last, will receive a license based on several determining factors, requirements, and restrictions imposed by Clark County.
 This means that even if you are randomly selected in the lottery, you could still be denied a license.

-It is estimated that this licensing scheme will deprive 80% of currently operating STRs from being licensed.
-Therefore no matter what you do or how perfect your operation is, you may still not get a license and now that the County has your information, you will be deprived from operating and target for fines and liens on your property.
+Therefore no matter what you do or how perfect your operation is, you may still not get a license and since the County will have your information, you will be very likely deprived from operating and targeted for fines and liens on your property.

 The new regulations include up to $10,000 in fines and jail time for the simple act of renting one's home for less than 31 days without a license.